Bongus11/RecRoomStudioDiscordRichPresence/README.md

    - You can access the settings from Window > RRS Rich Presence.
    - The project name is the name of the folder the project is located in, which should be the name you gave the project in Unity Hub.

+INSTALLATION:

+   1. Download the package file here.
+   2. Go to Assets > Import Package > Custom Package
+   3. Select the package you just downloaded.
+   4. Restart Unity for the package to work properly.